elastic/integrations/packages/lmd/docs/README.md

 The Lateral movement detection model package contains assets that detect lateral movement based on file transfer activity and Windows RDP events.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial, Platinum, or Enterprise subscription before proceeding.
 This package is licensed under [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).

+**_Note_**: v2.0.0 of the package introduces breaking changes, namely updating ML job IDs and deprecating detection rules from the package.
+To continue recieving updates to Lateral Movement Detection, we recommend uninstalling existing ML jobs and rules associated with this package, upgrading to v2.0.0, and installing the new rules as described in the [Enabling detection rules](#enabling-detection-rules) section below.
 ## Configuration

 To download the assets, click **Settings** > **Install Lateral Movement Detection assets**.